owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 last six months at Sourcegraph.
 And in the last couple of weeks, I've been building on a testing rig inspired by [Determinstic Simulation Testing](https://github.com/ivanyu/awesome-deterministic-simulation-testing) (DST) to test the most crucial parts of the system.
+DST is closely related to fuzzing and property-based testing.

 The goal is to get one of Amp's most central pieces, the _ThreadWorker_, under heavy scrutiny.
 We've had a few perplexing bug reports, where users experienced